-A book review is a summary, evaluation and critique of a book.
-It shows how the book fits into an existing narrative or debate, stakes out new ground, and moves the discourse forward.
+A book review is your take on the book’s contribution.
+It shows how the book fits into an existing narrative or debate, stakes out new ground, and moves our understanding forward.
 There are two approaches you can take: the first a conventional review largely contained within the territory the book itself stakes out.
-The second is a book review essay which sets the book in a wider context.
+The second is a review essay which sets the book in a wider context.

 Each approach draws on similar questions, which I have set out below.
 Each question asks you to assess the book’s contribution to the theoretical or research problem it is part of.
 Depending on your approach the balance will change between them.
 For example, if you were reviewing the memoir Spare you would not just summarise what it says but ask what it tells you about monarchy, and about how insiders write about it.
 How is the book’s perspective both enhanced and limited by that?
 What effect does it have?
 How does it shape our public discourse about monarchy in general and the British royal family in particular?
 You would also want to assess how it achieves its aims.
 Is the writing convincing?
 Does it reveal more about the author than he intended?
 How does it fit into a particular idiom?
 A book is always part of a bigger project or discourse, is more than itself.